-Mango Turmeric Overnight Oats makes for a hearty, healthy and a grab-n-go breakfast or a quick snack made with oats, seasonal mangoes and spices like turmeric and ginger.
+Mango Turmeric Overnight Oats makes for a hearty, healthy and a grab-n-go breakfast or a quick snack made with oats, seasonal mangoes, fresh turmeric and ginger.

 Whether you are busy professional or a student, or a person who just does not like to cook in the early morning hours, overnight oats is a blessing for people like you, who have no time to cook but who wish to eat healthy.

 While you can make this overnight oats several different ways, this mango turmeric overnight oats is a must make during the prime mango season.